 To retain the reference to 'diverse needs of students' as drafted, but to consider whether the examples given are sufficiently broad to reference cultural needs.
-This was discussed with the Stakeholder Reference Group and the wording as drafted accepted, and agreed by the Policy and Education Committee.
+This was discussed with the Stakeholder Reference Group and the wording as drafted accepted.

 Students